-An earthquake struck the Corporate IR community last week in the form an SEC Administrative Ruling; and the potential for aftershocks could reverberate across the public-company universe for years to come.
-The target in this case was Walgreens Boots Alliance, Inc. and the issue was guidance related to its multi-step merger, announced in June 2012, that was designed to play out over the next four years.
-In response to this news, and to help IR practitioners adapt within the confines of greater SEC scrutiny of guidance, Alpha IR is launching a three-part online series to discuss and dissect this case study in further detail.
+An earthquake struck the Corporate IR community last week in the form an SEC Administrative Ruling, and the potential for aftershocks could reverberate across the public-company universe for years to come.
+The target, in this case, was Walgreens Boots Alliance, Inc. and the issue was guidance related to its multi-step merger, announced in June 2012, that was designed to play out over the next four years.
+In response to this news, and to help IR practitioners adapt within the confines of greater SEC scrutiny of guidance, Alpha IR has prepared a quick summary of the event and its implications.

 As always, we welcome you to reach out to us directly if you would like to discuss this topic or other questions with our teams in greater detail.

 Thank you for reading!
 For questions or comments, please reach out to us at firstname.lastname@example.org